Lime Tree Hotel

 Kids

-Children aged 5+ are welcome but there is little at the hotel for kids; the guests are predominantly couples and the ambiance is tranquil.
-No baby cots or extra beds can be provided, and there are no interconnecting rooms.
+Children of all ages are welcome, and cots can be provided, but be mindful that there is no lift and some of the rooms can be quite tight on space.
+We would recommend for children over 5, as there is little at the hotel for kids, and the guests are predominantly couples and the ambiance is tranquil.
 However, there is a lovely garden to the rear and London excels in offering activities and entertainment for all ages.

 Best for: